jbrower95/SnapchatGroups/README.md

     Notice the 60.
 That means that the script will wait 60 seconds between snapchat fetches.
 Every cycle, the script will download your snaps, parse them, and post them to the group story.

+    If you get a permissions error, try running:

+            chmod 777 brunonia.py

     The bigger this number is, the less likely you are to be banned from using snapchat.
 A good time is about 5 minutes (300)